If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 The phone call that changed everything

-The office suddenly called me asking for my availability which they do most of the time.
-I respectfully declined the immediate deployment but before he hung up, he gave me a tip.
+The office suddenly called me asking for my availability (which they do most of the time).
+I respectfully declined the immediate deployment but before our processor hung up, he gave me a tip.

 “They plan on promoting you on your next ship!
 That’s all I can say.
 What do you think?”